 Is, in our sole judgment, objectionable or that restricts or inhibits any other person from using or enjoying our Services, or that may expose Worksuite or others to any harm or liability of any type.

-If you violate this Section 4, Worksuite may terminate or suspend your access to the Services as described in Section 19.
+If you violate this section of this Agreement we may terminate or suspend your access to the Services

 Fees and Payments